christofferholmstedt/eclipse-plugin-tested/docs/index.md

 code.
 Simple oversights like that can easily be detected during pair programming or peer review of finished code, though even better would be if your IDE could tell you about them.

+TestED eclipse plugin is as of may 2013 a proof of concept working on simple scenarios with only strings or integers as method input parameters.

 ## How TestED works
 It's not meaningful to give developers suggestions on how to improve testing if the developer is not in